zeropoolnetwork/docs/docs/new-docs/03-transaction.md

-Since the consumed and newly created account have the same associated key $\sigma$ and belong to the same user, one can also view them as two instantiations of the same account, and transaction as modifying this account (overwriting some fields in it).
+Since the consumed and newly created account have the same associated key $\sigma$ and belong to the same user, one can also view them as two instantiations of the same account, and transaction as modifying this account: creating a copy with some fields modified, invalidating the old version and marking the new one as current.

 :::